441

 • all y’all (2015) – Community portraits as exploration of inclusivity (paste-up).

-• cityDrift (2014) – Self-Arrest – Installation used open-ended alley to address stigma, addiction and recovery (collaborative paste-up with resource links).
+• cityDrift (2014) – Self-Arrest – Installation in open-ended alley to address stigma, addiction and recovery (collaborative paste-up with resource links). [with EAC]

 • Tag[G]alle[r]y (2012) – Outreach-focused street tag project – images addressed cancer treatment | ‘survivor’ narrative with links to resources.